developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 * Auto Rotate – Tapping this will toggle if auto rotation is enabled or disabled

 ### Signal
-The Signal section of the Feature Demo application shows how to use the most common [Signal Indicators APIs](https://developer.motorolasolutions.com/docs/DOC-2554):
+The Signal section of the Feature Demo application shows how to use the most common [Signal Indicators APIs](/enterprise-browser/1-4/api/signalIndicators):

 * Show Icon – Tapping this button will show a wifi icon in the upper left hand corner.
-You can control more aspects of how it is presented and the location by changing parameters within the code
+Control more aspects of how it is presented and its location by changing parameters within the code
 * Hide Icon – Tapping this button will hide the wifi icon
 * Start – Tapping this button will begin to monitor for wifi status events.
 For example when not being charged, it will show the wifi level
 * Stop – Tapping this button will stop monitoring for wifi status events